Lung Expansion Therapy Vector Graphic

 24. What are the indications for IPPB therapy?

-It is indicated in patients with atelectasis that aren’t responsive to other therapies and in patients who are at a high risk for atelectasis but can’t perform incentive spirometry.
+It is indicated in patients with atelectasis who aren’t responsive to other therapies and in patients who are at a high risk for atelectasis but can’t perform incentive spirometry.

 25. What are the contraindications for IPPB?